Melbourne Celtic Club: Cultural heritage and Irish language

-The Club appreciates the role of the Irish language as an element of Irish-Australian culture.
-It has hosted a number of events relevant to the language and also provides accommodation for the Irish Language Association of Australia.
-Irish and Scots language classes are still held in the 'administration centre' at 420-424 William Street West Melbourne.
-The Irish language group meet on Tuesday nights and the Scottish Gaelic group meet on Wednesday nights.
+One of the purposes of the club is "to promote and encourage the Gaelic language", but there are currently no club committees or activities that involve the language.

 Members

 Famous members of the Celtic Club include Victorian Premier Charles Gavan Duffy; Labor leader Arthur Augustus Calwell; Justice Redmond Barry former North Melbourne Football Club chairman and media personality Ron Casey and Paddy Donnelly, CFMEU organiser and hero of the WestGate Bridge disaster.